 Sciatica can be a very painful and debilitating condition, but luckily there may be a natural way to overcome it.
 The sciatic nerve is the longest nerve in our body.
 It runs from the lower back through the hip and along our leg to our heel.
 When the nerve is pinched it causes pain.
-In most cases of sciatica this is caused by a herniated or slipped disc that rubs against the nerve, but in many cases it is caused by a tight piriformis muscle in your buttox.
+In some cases of sciatica this is caused by a herniated or slipped disc that rubs against the nerve, but in many cases it is caused by a tight piriformis muscle in your buttox.

 Sciatica can be felt as a mild leg cramp or can be excruciating pain radiating from the back down the leg.
 The pain can come on suddenly or gradually get worse.
 Many people don’t even realize they have sciatica.
 As a dancer I often felt a cramp on the outside of my calve that lasted weeks or sometimes months.
 I thought I had overworked my leg muscles.
 Only years later I realized that this calve pain was sciatica.
 Many women experience sciatica for the first time during pregnancy.

 Sciatica can also be agonizing.
 I once had an attack of sciatica that was so painful that I fell to the floor in the kitchen.
 Being alone at home, it took me about 20 minutes to crawl slowly to the sofa to get up.
 At that moment of pain and helplessness I thought to myself – "if this is what it is like to be alive, I may prefer the alternative."
 Amazingly within 3 weeks, without medical intervention, I was mobile, pain free and even went hiking.